thewtex/thesis/plaque_strain/plaque_strain.rst

 radiologist.
 These ROIs are drawn in a B-Mode image generated from the same RF data used to perform motion tracking.
-B-Modes and color flow images taken with clinical imaging features of the scanning system at the time of acquisition are also available to the radiologist to help distingush atherosclerotic plaque from the lumen and surrounding tissues.
-Three end-diastolic frames in a dataset are segemented, which delineates two complete cardiac cycles.
+B-Modes and color flow images taken with clinical imaging features of the scanning system at the time of acquisition are also available to the radiologist to help distinguish atherosclerotic plaque from the lumen and surrounding tissues.
+Three end-diastolic frames in a dataset are segmented, which delineates two complete cardiac cycles.
 Contiguous regions are segmented in the image at end-diastole.
 Often there will be two components corresponding to an anterior and posterior component.
 However, a highly stenotic plaque may be segmented as a single connected component.
-Also, due to acoustic shadowing, a plaque may be subdivided into more than two connected components where signal has a reasonable amplitude.
+Also, due to acoustic shadowing, a plaque may be subdivided into more than two connected components where signal has reasonable amplitudes.

 A binary connected component image is transformed into a mesh.
 Strains tensors and displacement vectors are accumulated on particles in the mesh as described